Ranking Requests

 Goal: Promoted wants to rank content at the end of your getContent() API call.

-- Request = A request for a list of content.
-E.g. search, feed, related items.
-Protocol Buffer definition
+- Request: A list of content.
+This includes search, feed, and related items.
+Promoted uses a Protobuf schema.

-- Insertion = A content candidate when processing a Request.
-We start with more potential Request Insertions and narrow down to a subset of Response Insertions to return to the UI.
-Insertions are different from Impressions because Insertions might not get viewed.
+- Insertion: A content candidate when processing a Request.
+Promoted starts with many potential Request Insertions, generated by the client's retrieval, and narrows down to a subset of Response Insertions to return to the UI.
+Note that Insertions are different from Impressions; an Impression is an Insertion that is viewed by the user.

 Here is an example code block for Typescript.